 The Geneva Process on AI Principles

 States and international organizations are increasingly adopting ethical principles on Artificial Intelligence (AI) for defence and military purposes.
+However, translating these principles into effective governance frameworks remains a key challenge.
 What do they mean?
 How can they be implemented?
 How do they interrelate with international law?
 The Geneva Process on AI Principles is an interdisciplinary process uniting leading experts and policymakers to explore and clarify these questions.

 The Context